-Commitment to Equity, Diversity, and Inclusion (EDI)

-Embedding EDI into all aspects of HIS's research, innovation, and guideline development is essential to delivering equitable healthcare outcomes.
+Embedding Equity, Diversity, and Inclusion (EDI) into HIS's research, innovation, and guidelines strategy are essential to advancing equitable healthcare outcomes and integrating diverse perspectives in infection prevention and control.

 Going forward, EDI will be a key consideration in all HIS-funded research, helping to ensure that our outputs are representative, inclusive, and accessible to the communities we serve.
 This approach reinforces HIS's commitment to inclusive excellence and aligns with our broader organisational values.